Best piano books & sheet music- or at least, the ones I find myself using over and over again!

 All the pieces aren't easy, however.
-"Too Cool" LOOKS as if it should be easy, but the 3/4 rhythm makes it tricky... and cool-sounding.
+"Too Cool" LOOKS as if it should be easy, but the 3/4 rhythm makes it tricky... and cool-sounding!
 And the nearer to the end of the book you get, the more skill the pieces require.

 I LOVE this book.

 The music of Dario Marianelli's movie soundtrack for Pride & Prejudice, once learned, can be returned to again and again with pleasure each time.
-And your young students will feel so grownup playing the pieces in this collection.
+And your young students will feel so grownup playing the elegant pieces in this collection.

 This book will drag a reluctant teenager out of a deep rut, and heave her up onto a new plateau where she will look around bedazzled at the beauty and fun of playing in a semi-classical style.
 And she will fall in love with her new abilities.

-A word of caution: before starting "Dawn", arguably the most beautiful and famous of the pieces in this book, or "Georgianna's Theme," the most energetic and perhaps fun to play, be sure to have chord inversions well in hand, HERE, or HERE.
+A word of caution: before starting "Dawn", arguably the most beautiful and famous of the pieces in this book, or "Georgiana," the most energetic and perhaps fun to play, be sure to have chord inversions well in hand, HERE, or HERE.